Clicky

 And here’s the uncomfortable truth: most B2B blogs fail this test.
 Not because the content isn’t good, but because it exists as what I call “content islands“: isolated posts that never explicitly connect to each other.

-The Content Island Problem
+The Content Island Problem: Why Isolated Content Fails

 Imagine you’re flying over the Pacific Ocean.
 Below you, you see scattered islands, each one beautiful and valuable on its own.
 But there are no bridges, no ferries, no way to travel between them.
 Each island is isolated.